turtl/www/views/pages/faq.md

 # How does it work?

-Turtl is an app you download to your computer (Windows, Mac, Linux).
-Once you download it, you sign up with a new account.
-Turtl keeps whatever you add to it synced to the Turtl servers so if you install Turtl on another computer, you'll have full access to your data from there.
+The core concept of Turtl is organized around notes.
+A note can be anything: a bookmark to a website, a password, a recipe, etc. A note can also have a file attached, making is easy to store and share documents, images, videos or other files.
+Notes are put into different "boards" to keep them organized.
+You could have a board for bookmarks, one for your passwords and banking information, one for your contacts, etc. Anything from quick pieces of data you want to keep track of to large documents can be stored in Turtl.

+To get started, [download the Turtl app](/download).
+Once you open it up, you can either log in to an existing account or sign up for a new account.
+Once logged in, you can start adding notes to Turtl.

-Whenever you add data, Turtl uses a cryptographic "key" generated from your login information to encrypt your data before sending it off to the Turtl servers.
-Your data is stored encrypted and stays that way until you download it again via Turtl and decrypt it.
-The only time your data is ever readable is when you're logged in to Turtl.
+Whenever you put anything in Turtl, a cryptographic "key" generated from your login information is used to encrypt your data before syncing it with the servers.
+Your data is stored encrypted and is only ever decrypted when you or someone you shared with is logged in to Turtl.

 Only *you* hold the keys to your data.
 Not even the people running the Turtl servers have access to see your data.